-Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement becomes effective.
+Approximate date of commencement of proposed sale to the public: From time to time after this Registration Statement becomes effective.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \square
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.